 Short-term elevated in-air sound levels associated with operations maintenance activities: Substation maintenance and repairs would be conducted on an as-needed basis.
 Noise from these activities would primarily be related to vehicles used to access the substation for inspections or maintenance as well as any equipment that could be used to conduct needed repairs or maintenance.
 Given the infrequent nature of these activities, the noise impacts would be minimal.

-Table 4.11-11Onshore Substation Tonal L90 Sound Levels (dB) at the Closest Noise Sensitive Areas
+Figure 4.11-3 Onshore Substation Operational Sound Levels (dBA)